 • Impaction: When the wisdom teeth can’t break through the gums, it can cause problems to your mouth.
 The new tooth may grow in facing healthy teeth, which could cause damage to the healthy teeth.
 It may also cause discomfort in your mouth.

 • Overcrowding: If your mouth doesn’t have enough space for the wisdom teeth, your teeth can become overcrowded, causing the teeth to twist, move or create an uneven bite.

 Wisdom Teeth Removal

-Surgery: Your oral surgeon will begin by cutting through the gum tissue that’s over your tooth.
-The surgeon will take out any bone and connective tissue over the tooth, as well.
-If the tooth is particularly large or entangled in bone and tissue, your surgeon may break the tooth into smaller pieces to make it easier to remove.
+• Surgery: The doctor will cut through the gum tissue that is over the tooth and will take out any bone or connective tissues over the tooth.
+If your tooth is large or caught in the bone and tissue, the doctor may safely break the tooth into smaller pieces to make removal easier.

 • Stitches: After the extraction is complete, we will need to place one or two stitches to close the gums so they can heal properly.
 The gum tissue will be stitched over the hole where the tooth was.
 With time, the jawbone will grow back, and new soft tissue will fill the extraction site.

 • Recovery: Recovery usually takes two to three days.
 After the procedure, your mouth will be a bit sore.
 As such, you should eat a soft and liquid food diet.
 After the period of healing, you can resume your daily activities.